kmolan/cpp-to-urdf-converter/README.md

 TODO:
 1. Include Eigen support
-2. Support different geometry types tags
+2. Support different gazebo material and other tags
 3. Include library of pre-defined material tags
 3. Custom errors for each case
 4. Write tutorial scripts